IntentArchitect/Docs/articles/release-notes/intent-architect-v3.3.md

 - When the Software Factory Execution has an element not found error, the error now also lists the packages that were searched.

+### Issues fixed in 3.3.18

+- Fixed: When updating a module, any packages from it which were loaded in designers would not be updated and still continue to load the package from the older module version.

 ## Version 3.3.17

 ### Issues fixed in 3.3.17